Publishing with a University Press: A Curious Author’s Guide to the Process

 The peer review process

 After the acquisitions editor has thoroughly reviewed whatever they requested and received, they may forward it to one or more series editors.
-Alternatively or in addition, they may forward it to two or more prominent academic scholars for thorough review.

-Do not be surprised if this entire process—from query to contract—takes a few months to a year.
+Do not be surprised if this entire process—from query to signed contract—takes a few months to a year.

 Completing and publishing your book

-The author has an agreed-upon period of time to make any requested or agreed upon revisions and to work on acquiring image permissions.
 You will typically be responsible for acquiring images and paying any fees, although many university presses handle any responsibilities related to the cover design.

-When the book has been designed, you’ll have a few weeks to proofread the book and look for any unexpected errors that hadn’t been caught yet or that happened in the design and layout process.
+When the book has been designed, you’ll have a few weeks to proofread the book and look for any unexpected errors that haven’t been caught yet or that happened in the design and layout process.

 Marketing with a University Press

-At least six months before publication, in most cases, you will receive a marketing questionnaire to help you plan and coordinate book marketing activities.
-University presses send (or make available) digital or print review copies to academic journals, review publications, and other interested parties.
+At least six months before publication, you will receive a marketing questionnaire to help you plan and coordinate book marketing activities.

 University Presses on NetGalley